5 Most Rattlesnake-Infested Areas in Virginia

 Lake Anna

-Lake Anna is a large water reservoir located in central Virginia.
-Not quite as big as Smith Mountain Lake, it's 13,000 acres and is another popular spot for tourists to go boating, swimming or fishing.
-Most of the snakes near Lake Anna are nonvenomous, which makes the lake a great spot to safely observe these creatures in their natural environment, although visitors are unlikely to encounter them.
-The most common snakes to find in Lake Anna include the eastern garter snake and the eastern rat snake.
-Both of these snakes thrive in the lake's warm water and enjoy the vegetation near the shore.
-The only venomous snake at Lake Anna is the copperhead.
-However, these snakes aren't typically found in the water.
-They may be found lurking on rocks or in the woods close to the shore so it's important to watch your step.
+Lake Anna is a large reservoir in central Virginia.
+Covering 13,000 acres, it is slightly smaller than Smith Mountain Lake and remains a popular destination for boating, swimming, and fishing.
+Most snakes near the lake are nonvenomous, making it a safe place for visitors to observe these animals in their natural habitat, though encounters are rare.
+The most common snakes include the eastern garter snake and the eastern rat snake, both of which thrive in the warm water and vegetation along the shore.
+The only venomous snake in the area is the copperhead, but it is rarely found in the water.
+Usually, copperheads are seen on rocks or in nearby woods, so it's important to be cautious and watch your step.

 Lake Drummond